Ealeex/DiscordJS-v13-Template/README.md

 [STATUS] - ExampleBot loaded in 300ms
 ```

-Click the supplied link to invite the bot to your server.
+Click the supplied link to invite the bot to your server.\
+Congrats!
+You now have a working bot!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.